dopse/maildump/README.md

 # maildump

+## Purpose

+MailDump is a simply spring boot application whose goal is to simulate a SMTP server.
+You can see instantly the new emails in a web interface thanks to WebSocket.

 ## Usage

 - First step, you have to generate the Dockerfile and install it in your Docker instance.